chrtsa/H7F5633/Assignment1.md

 Pipes in R are used to make the code more readable and easy to understand, by structuring operations in a logical sequence.
 This can be unnecessary if the code is already simple.
 Also, when debugging it could be hard to tell where the error is coming from when the pipeline is long.

 ### Question 4

+The apply family contains functions that essentially minimise the need to create loops, by applying a specific function to an object.
+When working with large datasets, such as single cell RNA seq data, it can help streamline the process by quickly performing repetitive tasks.

+## Task 7